How Much Protein Do Young Athletes Need? Evidence-Based Guidelines by Age & Sport

 Practice ends.
 Kid is tired.
 Dinner is in two hours.
 Recovery stalls.

-The fix: Pack a 15-20g protein snack.
-Car ride home = recovery window captured.
+The fix: pack a 15-20g protein snack.
+Car ride home equals recovery window captured.

-The fix: Pair every carb-heavy meal with protein.
-Pasta + meatballs.
-Cereal + Greek yogurt.
-Rice + chicken.
+The fix: pair every carb-heavy meal with protein.
+Pasta plus meatballs.
+Cereal plus Greek yogurt.
+Rice plus chicken.

 FAQs: Quick Answers for Sports Parents